OctopusDeploy/blog/blog/2021-10/safe-schema-updates-6-provisioning-databases/index.md

 [Automating SQL Server Developer installation](https://octopus.com/blog/automate-sql-server-install)

-In that post, Bob explains how to version control your SQL Server configuration and automate the SQL Server installation.
-Once you’ve read that, if you are running on Windows, I encourage you to look at [Chocolatey](https://chocolatey.org/).
+Bob explains how to version control your SQL Server configuration and automate the SQL Server installation.
+After you’ve read that, if you are running on Windows, I encourage you to look at [Chocolatey](https://chocolatey.org/).
 It’s basically Windows’ answer to Linux’s [apt-get](https://help.ubuntu.com/community/AptGet/Howto).
 It achieves the same as Bob’s automation scripts with [less code](https://community.chocolatey.org/packages/sql-server-2019):

 > choco install sql-server-2019 --params="'/CONFIGURATIONFILE:c:\git\myrepo\iac\sql\ConfigurationFile.ini'"